Analytics Consultant and Instructor

 - Definitions and dimensions of data governance

-- Key considerations and challenges in building a data governance program
+- Practices and techniques for building and operating a data governance program

-- The practices, roles, skills, and disciplines essential to data governance
+- The roles, skills, and disciplines essential to data governance

-- The processes of developing, executing, and sustaining data governance
+- The importance of data stewardship to data governance success

 - Activities, issues, and options when building a data governance program